ashmauro/MATLAB-Solar-System/README.md

 # MATLAB-Solar-System

-# Created by: Ashley Mauro
+Created by: Ashley Mauro
-# MATLAb code to simulate the solar system.
+MATLAB code to simulate the solar system.